connoryates/Alchemy-DataNews/README.md

  1. Copy your credentials:
      1. On the left side of the page, click **Service Credentials** to view your service credentials.
      1. Copy `username` and `password` from these service credentials.

-# DESCRIPTION

-Search Watson's news database with Perl style syntax.

-This module will map Perl syntax into the REST parameters that Watson's DataNews API uses - similar to how ```DBIC``` works.

 # CONSTRUCTOR